CarlosNZ/json-edit-react/README.md

 ```

 The `styles` property is the main one to focus on.
 Each key (`property`, `bracket`, `itemCount`) refers to a part of the UI.
-The value for each key is *either* a `string`, in which case it is interpreted as the colour (or background colour in the case of `container` and `inputHighlight`), *or* a full CSS style object for fine-grained definition.
+The value for each key is *either*:
+- a `string`, in which case it is interpreted as the colour (or background colour in the case of `container` and `inputHighlight`)
+- a full CSS style object for fine-grained definition.
 You only need to provide properties you wish to override — all unspecified ones will fallback to either the default theme, or another theme that you specify as the "base".
+- a "Theme Function", which is a function that takes the same input as [Filter Functions](#filter-functions), but returns a CSS style object (or `null`).
+This allows you to *dynamically* change styling of various elements based on content or structure.
+- an array containing any combination of the above, in which case they are merged together.
+For example, you could provide a Theme Function with styling for a very specific condition, but then provide "fallback" styles whenever the function returns `null`

 For example, if you want to use the "githubDark" theme, but just change a couple of small things, you'd specify something like this: